Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

 At the press of a button, you can now hashtag your way to a commercialised revolution.

-It doesn’t always work – Pepsi got grief for its inauthentic protest commercial (What were they protesting?
+It doesn’t have a great track record though – Pepsi got grief for its inauthentic protest commercial (What were they protesting?
 Dunno, but everyone was having a good time … except the police?
 I guess …)

 Most importantly, these topics get people talking and engaging.
 As I write this there is literally a go fund me campaign to get young girls to being able to go see Captain Marvel.
 And, of course, the profits would be going to Disney.
-Suddenly we’ve moved beyond making a movie and experience to political activism.
+Suddenly we’ve moved beyond telling a story to political activism.

-(And here I was just wanting a fun movie with a popcorn and Pepsi Max.)
+(And here I was just wanting a fun Marvel movie with a popcorn and Pepsi Max.)

 This is now not just a film.
-It’s part of a political movement.
+It too, is part of a political movement and social discourse.

 You’re either pro or anti women superheroes.
 Critics can point out plot holes or character flaws, and it can be dismissed as a social attack that needs defending.
 Everyone’s active and fussing about your IP!
 Money will be made!
 Word-of-mouth to the max!